o3de/o3de.org/content/docs/user-guide/scripting/lua/ebus.md

 handler = TickBus.Connect(handlerTable[, connectionId])
 ```

-## Sending Events to a Component
+## Sending events to a component

 In addition to receiving notifications from components, a script must sometimes exercise control over components.
 Control is accomplished by sending events to components using the `Event` table and calling the functions implemented on it.
-In the example script that follows, the Spawner component is sent an event that tells the component to spawn a dynamic slice by calling the `Spawn()` function.
+In the example script that follows, the Spawner component is sent an event that tells the component to spawn a spawnable by calling the `Spawn()` function.
 The first argument to an `Event` function is always the ID of the listener that you send the event to; the remaining arguments follow.

 The following example shows how to send EBus events.